 The first stage in the development of the instrument was to identify the various scales of students' attitude towards science practical work.
 It was hypothesized by the researcher that attitude to science practical work does not consist of only one scale but rather several distinct scales.
-On the basis of the researcher's personal experience with students during practical work, the researcher hypothesised that students' attitude towards science practical work, the work would have the following scales:
+On the basis of the researcher's personal experience with students during practical work, the researcher hypothesised that students' attitude towards science practical work would have the following scales:

-(a) Practical work as a learning tool
+- (a) Practical work as a learning tool

-This aspect concerns the various components of students' views of practical work as a learning tool; e.g., understanding of concepts taught in a theory class through practical activities; practical activities as a tool for the acquisition of scientific skills etc.
+This aspect concerns the various components of students' views of practical work as a learning tool; e.g., understanding of concepts taught in a theory class through practical activities; practical activities as a tool for the acquisition of scientific skills etc. - (b) Frustration when asked to go for science practical activities, as this involves either a change of environment or activity or both and serves as a break from theory lessons. - (d) Group Work

-(b) Frustration

 Doing science experiments is sometimes frustrating when experiments do not go as expected.
 This could be due to faulty apparatus, lack of understanding of the practical, and lack or inadequacy of the necessary apparatus.
-These could affect the attitudes of students to practical work.
+These could affect the attitudes of students to practical work. - (c) Interest work may foster co-operation between students, which may facilitate the performance and understanding of practical work.
+Group work may therefore be a factor in considering students' attitude to science practical activities.

-(c) Interest